INL/BlackLab/doc/technical/design/plan-relations.md

 ### Optimizations

-We should consider using relative positions and variable-length integers to store information in the payload, as this could save significant amounts of disk space and potentially be faster (because more dense storage makes better use of the disk cache).
+We should use relative positions and variable-length integers to store information in the payload, as this could save significant amounts of disk space and potentially be faster (because more dense storage makes better use of the disk cache).

 We should also consider only storing certain values if they differ from the common case (e.g. if we're not dealing with word groups, don't store two 1s for the length).

-### Document format and test data

-The [CoNLL-U format](https://universaldependencies.org/format.html) is commonly used to encode texts with these kinds of dependency relations.
-We should support this format.
-We can use the [LassySmall](https://github.com/UniversalDependencies/UD_Dutch-LassySmall) corpus for testing.

-Eventually we'll look at adding support for TEI with dependency relations as well.

 ## How to implement relations search